.NET HELP

 C# iList (How It Works For Developers): Figure 3 - Licensing

 This beginner-friendly guide aimed to cover the basics and practical uses of IList in C#.
 With examples ranging from simple usage to custom implementation, it's clear that IList is a powerful tool in the C# developer's toolkit.
 Whether you're manipulating collections of data or building your collection types, IList offers the functionality and flexibility needed for effective software development.
-IronPDF offers a free trial for interested users, with licenses available starting from $749.
+IronPDF offers a free trial of its PDF library for interested users, with licenses available starting from $749.

 < PREVIOUS